smashgg/developer-portal/docs/examples/mutations/report-set.md

 ---

 In this example, we will report a set.
-We will show an example of just updating the winner of a set, and also an example of reporting full character, stage and score info.
+We will show an example of just updating the winner of a set, and also an example of reporting full character, stage and score data.
 For smash and other platform fighting games, score is equivalent to stocks remaining.

 ## Example #1: W/L reporting